 Before joining the Pentagon, Mr. Denmark was a Senior Vice President at the National Bureau of Asian Research, where he was the co-editor of the landmark Strategic Asia book series.
 He also held analytic positions at the Center for a New American Security and in the U.S. Intelligence Community.

-In January 2017, Denmark received the Secretary of Defense Medal for Outstanding Public Service.
-He is also a recipient of the Order of the Resplendent Banner from the Republic of China (Taiwan), and is an Honorary Admiral in the Navy of the Republic of Korea.
-He is a member of the National Committee on U.S.-China Relations and the Council on Foreign Relations.
+In January 2017, Mr. Denmark received the Secretary of Defense Medal for Outstanding Public Service.
+He has also received the order of the Resplendent Banner from the Republic of China (Taiwan), and was made an Honorary Rear Admiral in the Navy of the Republic of Korea.
+He has been named a 21st Century Leader by the National Committee on American Foreign Policy, and is a member of the National Committee on U.S.-China Relations and the Council on Foreign Relations.

-A Colorado native, Denmark holds an MA in International Security from the Josef Korbel School of International Studies at the University of Denver, and received a BA in History with Honors from the University of Northern Colorado.
-He has also studied at Peking University.
+A Colorado native, Mr. Denmark received an M.A. from the University of Denver Korbel School for International Studies, and a B.A. with Honors from the University of Northern Colorado.
+He is pursuing a Ph.D. at Kings College London, writing a dissertation on the history of great power competition in the strategic periphery.
 He lives with his wife and children in Maryland.

 The 21st century will be defined by what happens in Asia.
 It is the source of incredible economic growth and tremendous upward potential, but is also riven with uncertainty, tension, and competition.

 Interview with the Diplomat